 Performance Measure 5.1.
-Program Participants shall manage the impact of harvesting on visual quality.
+Certified Organizations shall manage the impact of harvesting on visual quality.

-- 1. Program to address visual quality management. - 2.
-Incorporation of aesthetic considerations in harvesting, road, landing design and management, and other management activities where visual impacts are a concern.
+1. Program to address visual quality management.

+2. Incorporation of aesthetic considerations in harvesting, road, landing design and management, and other management activities where visual impacts are a concern.

 Performance Measure 5.2.
-Program Participants shall manage the size, shape and placement of clearcut harvests.
+Certified Organizations shall manage the size, shape and placement of clearcut harvests.

-- 1. Average size of clearcut harvest areas does not exceed 120 acres (50 hectares), except when necessary to meet regulatory requirements, achieve ecological objectives, or respond to forest health emergencies or other natural catastrophes. - 2.
+- 1. Average size of clearcut harvest areas does not exceed 120 acres (50 hectares), except when necessary to meet regulatory requirements, achieve ecological objectives or to respond to forest health emergencies or other natural catastrophes. - 2.
 Documentation through internal records of clearcut size and the process for calculating average size.

 Performance Measure 5.3.
-Program Participants shall adopt a greenup requirement or alternative methods that provide for visual quality.
+Certified Organizations shall adopt a green-up requirement or alternative methods that provide for visual quality.

 - 1. Program implementing the green-up requirement or alternative methods. - 2.
-Harvest area tracking system to demonstrate conformance with the green-up requirement or alternative methods.

-3. Trees in clearcut harvest areas are at least 3 years old or 5 feet (1.5 meters) high at the desired level of stocking before adjacent areas are clearcut, or as appropriate to address operational and economic considerations, alternative methods to reach the performance measure are utilized by the Program Participant.
+Harvest area tracking system to demonstrate conformance with the green-up requirement or alternative methods. - 3.
+Trees in clearcut harvest areas are at least 3 years old or 5 feet (1.5 meters) high at the desired level of stocking before adjacent areas are clearcut, or as appropriate to address operational and economic considerations, alternative methods to reach the performance measure are utilized by the Program Participant.

 Performance Measure 5.4.
-Program Participants shall support and promote recreational opportunities for the public.
+Certified Organizations shall support and promote recreational opportunities for the public.